-RECOMMENDED STRATEGY Wayne County City of Goldsboro Village of Walnut Creek Town of Pikeville 1.6 Require dedication, reservation or development of greenways.
-Dedication or reservation of "Open Space" is required Not required.
-Not required.
-Not required.
+1.6 Require dedication, reservation or development of greenways.

 Consider adding requirements for greenway reservation, dedication, or provision in new developments where a greenway or trail is shown on an adopted plan or where a property connects to an existing or proposed greenway.
-See requirements in Wake Forest, NC UDO, § 6.8.2 Greenways: "When required by the Wake Forest Comprehensive Transportation Plan, greenways and multi-use paths shall be provided according to the provisions [that follow this section]." in new subdivisions, however, the types or amounts of dedication is not specified , but various types of trail-related facilities are allowed : "Provision of active and/ or passive recreation opportunities (e.g., ball fields, playgrounds, tennis courts, swimming pools, basketball courts, golf courses, bikeways, walking trails, nature trails, and picnic areas), either for the general public or for the subdivision's residents or employees and their guests."
+See requirements in Wake Forest, NC UDO, § 6.8.2 Greenways: "When required by the Wake Forest Comprehensive Transportation Plan, greenways and multi-use paths shall be provided according to the provisions [that follow this section]."

+Dedication or reservation of Not required.
+"Open Space" is required in new subdivisions, however, the types or amounts of dedication is not specified, but various types of trail-related facilities are allowed: "Provision of active and/ or passive recreation opportunities (e.g., ball fields, playgrounds, tennis courts, swimming pools, basketball courts, golf courses, bikeways, walking trails, nature trails, and picnic areas), either for the general public or for the subdivision's residents or employees and their guests."
 (Sec.
 103-70 (h)(2) a.4).

-Inadequate Envision 35 Implementation Strategies 1.96 and 1.102: "The City will discourage improvements of any kind in undisturbed conservation areas (as shown on Map 39) within the 100-year floodplain; designate these areas for open space corridors, greenways, and other low-intensity uses."
-Inadequate Inadequate
+Envision 35 Implementation Strategies 1.96 and 1.102: "The City will discourage improvements of any kind in undisturbed conservation areas (as shown on Map 39) within the 100-year floodplain; designate these areas for open space corridors, greenways, and other low-intensity uses."